CoFH/cofh.github.io/docs/thermal-foundation/items/materials/ingots/mana-infused-ingot/index.md

 Trivia
 ------

-* Mana infused ingots are internally registered as mithril ingots.
+* Mana infused ingots are internally registered as "mithril ingots".